Oracle Java Licensing and Audit FAQ Guide

 In practice: If you’re starting a new project in 2024/2025, using Oracle JDK 21 is a safe choice license-wise – you won’t incur Oracle licensing costs during its free term.

-Just watch Oracle’s announcements around when that free support ends so you can plan an upgrade or subscription.
+Just watch Oracle’s announcements regarding when the free support ends, so you can plan an upgrade or subscription.

 19. Will Oracle Java 21 eventually require a subscription?